Unity-Technologies/Unity-Robotics-Hub/tutorials/pose_estimation/Documentation/quick_demo_full.md

 The target object and goal object can be moved around during runtime for different trajectory calculations, or the target can be randomized using the `Randomize Cube` button.

-**Note**: You may encounter a `UserWarning: CUDA initialization: Found no NVIDIA driver on your system.` error upon the first image prediction attempt.
+>Note: You may encounter a `UserWarning: CUDA initialization: Found no NVIDIA driver on your system.` error upon the first image prediction attempt.
 This warning can be safely ignored.

-**Note**: If you encounter issues with the connection between Unity and ROS, check the [Troubleshooting Guide](troubleshooting.md) for potential solutions.
+>Note: If you encounter issues with the connection between Unity and ROS, check the [Troubleshooting Guide](troubleshooting.md) for potential solutions.

 You should see the following:
 <p align="center">